-To the surprise of the whole world, Rob Zombie would suddenly leave his outfit the next year to go solo.
-He launched his solo debut Hellbilly Deluxe in 1998, which became no less of a hit.
+When, to the surprise of the whole world, Rob Zombie would suddenly leave his White Zombie outfit in 2000 to go solo, effectively ending it, he launched his solo debut Hellbilly Deluxe in 1998, which became no less of a hit; his best to date in fact.
+Work on that debut solo album first began in 1997, before White Zombie had officially broken up.
 His Rob Zombie line-up of Danny Lohner (a.k.a.
 Riggs; ex-Nine Inch Nails/ex-Skrew; guitar), Blasko (bass) with Tempesta and himself would continue on for the follow up 1999 release of American Made Music To Strip By.
 The album got a 38 in the US and that's all, once again featuring dance remixes, 'Zombie hadn't yet figured out that people weren't interested in the sound.
-The 2001 release, The Sinister Urge came to light with much hype but despite getting a respectable grade it was still less liked over-all by fans and the industry alike who accused it of being contrived.
-His act has been silent since while he concentrates on his other hobbies involving movies and other side issues.
+The 2001 release, The Sinister Urge came to light with much hype but despite getting a respectable grade it was still less liked over-all by fans and the industry alike who accused it of being contrived and its sales suffered greatly as a result.
+Tempesta and Riggs would soon later leave.